bxkftechteam/geomesa-sql/README.md

 geomesa-sql -c <catalog> [-p <datastore_params>]
 ```

-For example, to access GeoMesa Accumulo or HBase datastore in catalog
+For example, to access GeoMesa Accumulo or HBase DataStore in catalog `geomesa`
-`geomesa` using default datastore configuration, run the following
+using default datastore configuration, we can run the following command:
-command:

 ```
 geomesa-sql -c geomesa
 ```

 If you're accessing GeoMesa DataStore requiring more parameters other than
-catalog, you can specify additional datastore parameters using `-p` option.
+catalog, you can specify additional datastore parameters using `-p`.
 For
 example, we need to specify `cassandra.contact.point` and `cassandra.keyspace`
 when accessing GeoMesa Cassandra: